calniotrey/stellaris-list-extender/README.md

 1. Open the launcher from stellaris.
 2. Go to mods > Mod tools
 3. Click `Create Mod`
-4. Fill the blanks and click create
+4. Fill in the blanks and click create
 5. Go to the Stellaris mods folder (in my case `...\Documents\Paradox Interactive\Stellaris\mod\`).
 6. Extract the content of the repository inside of the newly created mod folder
 7. Activate the mod